Ready to say goodbye to debt for good? Learn More

 • Contacted a third-party organization whose goal was to help the borrower manage their student loan debt

-To demonstrate good faith, filers must also show they’ve made an effort to work or find work and to maximize their income while minimizing their expenses.
+To demonstrate good faith, you must also show you’ve made an effort to work or find work and to maximize your income while minimizing expenses.
 Essentially, filers must show they have managed their debts and finances responsibly given their circumstances.

 Step 4: The AUSA Makes Its Recommendation to the Bankruptcy Court